kotontrion/dotfiles/README.md

 #### ags
 - [ags](https://github.com/Aylur/ags): you need the git version, install all of its optional dependencies too
 - dart-sass: needed to compile the scss files
-- webkit2gtk-4.1: needed for the rendering of the ChatGPT answers
+- webkit2gtk-4.1: webview widget, needed for the rendering of the ChatGPT answers (optional)
-- sptlrx: needed for the synced lyrics in the side bar
+- sptlrx: needed for the synced lyrics in the side bar (optional)
-- vte3: needed to display sptlrx
+- vte3: terminal widget, needed for sptlrx display (optional)
-- cava
-- swaylock effects
+- cava: audio visualizer (optional)
-- brotab: firefox tab switcher
+- brotab: firefox tab switcher (optional)

 #### ags greeter
 - greetd